camaraproject/Commonalities/documentation/API-design-guidelines.md

 In some CAMARA API we have functions to create resource (via POST) and then later query them via id and/or list (with GET) or delete them (via DELETE).
 For example we have sessions, payments, subscriptions, etc..

-For the GET and DELETE operations we must restrict the resource(s) targeted based on the request.
+For the GET and DELETE operations we must restrict the resource(s) targeted depending on the information provided in the request.
 Basically we consider 2 filters:
 * API client (aka ClientId)
 * access token